Skip advert

 Advertisement - Article continues below

-Prices haven’t been announced, but the car’s positioning should see it undercut the current Defender, which starts from around £60,000.
+Prices and market positioning for the new Freelander haven’t been announced – aside from the fact the brand will operate in the “premium” space.
+Historically, the Freelander name has been attached to affordable, go-anywhere SUVs, suggesting the new model should undercut the current Defender, which starts from around £60,000.
 Of course, exchange rates and export costs would see a significant premium placed on local prices in China if the car was offered in the UK and Europe.

 Our dealer network has 1,000s of great value new cars in stock and available now right across the UK.
 Find your new car…